INCLEMENT WEATHER POLICY – Recreation Programs

 If the Snow Emergency Plan is in effect, all programs in schools are cancelled.

-If the Snow Emergency Plan goes into effect during a scheduled event, all events are canceled.
+If the Snow Emergency Plan goes into effect during a scheduled event, all events are cancelled.

 If the Snow Emergency Plan is not in effect, the following procedures apply: